-Students who wish to acquire special expertise in alternative dispute resolution (ADR) may enroll in a group of coordinated courses in ADR, along with the required Contract Negotiation class.
-Students wishing to create an informal “concentration” in ADR should, at a minimum, take Negotiation, General Civil Mediation, and Arbitration.
+Interested in acquiring special expertise in ADR?
+Enroll in a group of coordinated ADR courses along with the required Contract Negotiation class.
+If you'd like to create an informal concentration in ADR, you should take Negotiation, General Civil Mediation, and Arbitration, at minimum.

 Negotiation (2 credits)